 A tragic icon who sold over 140 million records, her voice became the sound of continental melancholy and disco euphoria.

-Dalida's life was a operatic arc of spectacular fame and profound personal sorrow.
-Born Iolanda Gigliotti in Cairo to Italian parents, she won the Miss Egypt pageant before moving to Paris, where her recording of 'Bambino' launched a meteoric career.
-She became a fixture of European television and a global recording star, mastering chanson, Italian pop, disco, and world music with hits like 'Gigi l'amoroso' and 'Salma ya salama'.
-Her stage presence was magnetic, but offstage, she was haunted by failed relationships and depression.
-Dalida's death by suicide in 1987 cemented her status as a figure of tragic glamour, an artist whose music of love and longing mirrored her own well-documented struggles.
+Dalida's recording of 'Bambino' launched a meteoric career after she moved to Paris.
+Born Iolanda Gigliotti in Cairo to Italian parents, she won the Miss Egypt pageant before becoming a fixture of European television.
+She mastered chanson, Italian pop, disco, and world music with hits like 'Gigi l'amoroso' and 'Salma ya salama.'
+Her stage presence was magnetic, but offstage she was haunted by failed relationships and depression.
+Dalida died by suicide in 1987, an artist whose music of love and longing mirrored her own well-documented struggles.

 1928–1945